gaudes/ioBroker.fahrplan/README.md

 | Nr                          | The number match the subnode in objects and is assigned automatically
 | Activ                       | Connection information is updated when route is activ
 | From                        | Numeric ID of start station oder start stop
+| From (Custom name)          | Custom name for start station oder start stop, used in HTML- and delay notification output
 | To                          | Numeric ID of destination station oder destination stop
+| From (Custom name)          | Custom name for destination station oder destination stop, used in HTML- and delay notification output
 | Via 1                       | Ride over special station as numeric ID (optional, empty per default)
 | Via 2                       | Ride over special station as numeric ID (optional, empty per default)
 | Vehicle                     | Selection of vehicle, e.g. Bus, S-Bahn, etc. Per default all vehicles are selected